lijunzh/plex-media-organizer/docs/IMPLEMENTATION_ROADMAP.md

 **Important**: Before concluding any phase, refer to `docs/DEVELOPMENT_LESSONS.md` for the complete code review checklist and lessons learned.

+**Current Status**: Iteration 1 is focused on movie parsing and organization only.
+TV and music functionality will be added in future iterations.

 ## 🎯 **Core Philosophy: Start Small, Iterate Fast**

 ### **Why Iterative?**